dillacorn/win-glaze-dots/low_latency_gaming_guide.md

 13. **Fullscreen Mode**: Always use exclusive fullscreen mode for the lowest latency.

 ## **Input Methods**
-14. **XInput Over Raw Input**: Use XInput if available, as it often has lower latency due to direct handling by the game engine.
+14. **DirectXInput Over Raw Input**: Use DirectXInput if available, as it often has lower latency due to direct handling by the game engine.
+Varies from Game to game..usually "Raw Input" is what you want.

 ## **Windows-Specific Optimizations**
 15. **Disable Fullscreen Optimizations**: